chrismaltby/gb-studio-site/content/docs/project-editor.md

 ## The Asset Viewer

-You can search and preview all the assets in your game by using the _Project Navigator_'s drop-down list.
+You can search and preview all the assets in your game by using the _Project View Button_'s drop-down list.
 Selecting _Sprites_, _Backgrounds_, _UI Elements_ or _Music_ will bring up the asset viewer for each type of asset.

 <img title="The Asset Viewer" src="/img/screenshots/asset-viewer.png" width="1258">